Notdbrand/Skyglow-Youtube-Upload-Notifications/README.md

 # Setup:
 Step 1:<br />
 Using YoutubeHandleToID.py, edit and insert your own Youtube API key.
-Then when prompted enter all the handle of the channels you want notifications for separated with spaces then press enter and copy the outputed list.<br /><br />
+Then when prompted enter all the handles for the channels you want notifications for separated with spaces then press enter and copy the outputed list.<br /><br />
 Step 2:<br />
 Make sure the skyglow notification port is set correctly.<br /><br />
 Step 3:<br />